ismo-karkkainen/openapi-sourcetools/README.md

 their contents added to the context passed to the ERB.
 Output is what the ERB-template produces.

+If you pass files with yaml and/or json extension with same base name, the last one will remain in $generator.additions hash map.

 # License

 Copyright © 2021 Ismo Kärkkäinen